wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 since the receiver in the upper level will not respond to downgrades or invalidations on a non-existing block, while the issuer expects a response from the upper level, causing a race condition.

+Luckily, the race condition is still solvable, because the sender of the downgrade or invalidation will eventually receive the put message.
+In addition, by checking the `responses` structure, the sender is also able to identify whether the put message originates from an unsolicited eviction, or is the result of the race condition.

 ##### sendAckPut()